Balance8/wdi-dt-57/work/w07/d5/03-04-thirsty-mongoose-lab/thirsty-mongoose-lab.md

 The request might look like:  `DELETE /bars/:barId/beers/:beerId`

 >Note: We can't use "shallow" routing here because we have a many-to-many relationship here.
-We don't want to remove a beer from the _beers_ collection, we simply want to remove the beer from the bar and the bar from the beer.
+Also, we don't want to remove a beer from the _beers_ collection, we simply want to remove the beer from the bar and the bar from the beer.

 ```js
 Bar.findById(req.params.barId, function(err, bar) {